-We indemnify our officers and directors for certain events or occurrences, subject to certain limits, while the officer or director is or was serving at our request in such capacity.
+The Company indemnifies its officers, directors and certain consultants for certain events or occurrences, subject to certain limits, while the officer or director is or was serving at its request in such capacity.
 The term of the indemnification period is equal to the officer's or director's lifetime.

-The maximum amount of potential future indemnification is unlimited; however, we have obtained director and officer insurance that limits our exposure and may enable us to recover a portion of any future amounts paid.
-We believe that the fair value of these indemnification obligations is minimal.
-Accordingly, we have not recognized any liabilities relating to these obligations as of December 31, 2011.
+The maximum amount of potential future indemnification is unlimited; however, the Company has obtained director and officer insurance that limits its exposure and may enable it to recover a portion of any future amounts paid.
+The Company believes that the fair value of these indemnification obligations is minimal.
+Accordingly, the Company has not recognized any liabilities relating to these obligations as of December 31, 2012.

-We have certain agreements with certain organizations with which we do business that contain indemnification provisions pursuant to which we typically agree to indemnify the party against certain types of third-party claims.
-We accrue for known indemnification issues when a loss is probable and can be reasonably estimated.
+The Company has certain agreements with certain organizations with which it does business that contain indemnification provisions pursuant to which it typically agrees to indemnify the party against certain types of third-party claims.
+The Company accrues for known indemnification issues when a loss is probable and can be reasonably estimated.
 There were no accruals for or expenses related to indemnification issues for any period presented.